Your preschool homeschool schedule should be fun and easy for you and your preschooler.

 - Blunt scissors

 Purchasing the basics is a good way not to have a bunch of supplies that you end up not using.
-You can always purchase things as you see an actually need (or want) for them.
+You can always purchase things as you see an actual need (or want) for them.

 TIPS FOR HOMESCHOOLING A PRESCHOOLER WITH SIBLINGS: